Paradise, Newfoundland and Labrador: 2009 mayoral election controversy

 On September 29, 2009, Newfoundland and Labrador held municipal elections in its municipalities.
 Paradise had two people running for mayor – incumbent Ralph Wiseman and 19-year-old Kurtis Coombs.

 On September 30, it was announced that Coombs had won the election, making him the youngest mayor in Canada.
 He had beat Wiseman by three votes, having 1,821 votes compared to Wiseman's 1,818.
 However, a recount revealed that the two were tied.
 Under Newfoundland and Labrador's Municipal Elections Act, a draw is used to determine the winner if a recount results in a tie.
 Wiseman was announced the mayor when a piece of paper with his name was drawn out of a recycle bin that contained both his name and Coombs'.
 Coombs planned on requesting a judicial recount and recommended that another election be held.

 On October 6, a judge ordered that the results be recounted again, which took place on October 13.
 The following day it was announced that the recount resulted in another tie.
 Joyce Moss, the town's chief returning officer, stated that the result from the random draw will stand, resulting in Wiseman remaining as the town's mayor.

 Mayors

-The current mayor is Kimberley Street, first appointed in 2025.
+The current mayor is Patrick Martin, first elected in 2025.